Inflammation of the Glandula Analis (Anal Gland Inflammation) in Dogs

 The anal glands are paired structures that secrete fluids.
 These glands have played a role in communication and marking in dogs by releasing a specific secretion that is released during defecation.

-A bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can occur when bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+A bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can occur if bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. enter the blocked glands.
-This can lead to a serious infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. and, in severe cases, to an Abscess that may require surgical intervention.
+This can lead to a serious infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. and, in severe cases, an abscess that may require surgical intervention.

 Symptoms